leesugil/leesugil.github.io/docs/support.markdown

 permalink: /support/
 ---

-Hey, thank you for considering supportign my work!
+Hey, thank you for considering supporting my work!

 I'm genuinely glad that I could help you with my passion just like how I got helped from my teachers, friends, and all the generous people on the Internet 🍄